SOCI/soci/docs/boost.md

-## Integration with Boost
+# Boost Integration

 The SOCI user code can be easily integrated with the [Boost library](http://www.boost.org/) thanks to the very flexible type conversion facility.
-There are three important Boost types that are supported out of the box.

-#### boost::optional<T>
+The integration with Boost types is optional and is *not* enabled by default, which means that SOCI can also be compiled and used without any dependency on Boost.

+In order to enable the support for any of the above types, the user needs to either include one of these headers:

+    #include <boost-optional.h>
+    #include <boost-tuple.h>
+    #include <boost-fusion.h>
+    #include <boost-gregorian-date.h>

+or to define the `SOCI_USE_BOOST` macro before including the `soci.h` main header file.

+## Boost.Optional

 `boost::optional<T>` provides an alternative way to support the null data condition and as such relieves the user from necessity to handle separate indicator values.